official-sounding/ScrabbleWinner/README.markdown

 the word list is available from the [dotnetperls-controls](https://code.google.com/p/dotnetperls-controls/downloads/detail?name=enable1.txt&can=2&q=) project

-The program uses a Trie to store the words from the dictionary
+The program uses a Trie to store the words from the dictionary.

+I wrote the Trie class for my Algorithms class in University, and then modified it to add functionality to search by a list of letters so it's probably quite inefficient, but the program is performant with the small (~180k) dictionary and # of characters to search

 # Usage